holyjak/Testofill-chrome-extension/README.md

 It is also possible to create rules automatically from a filled form and adjust them later.

-Tip: You likely want to enable the extension in Incognito mode on the Extensions page to be able to use it when Incognito.
+Tip: You need to enable the extension in Incognito mode on the Extensions page if you want to be able to use it when Incognito.

+Security tip: Only allow the plugin access to the sites where you use it - see "Add or remove access to a specific site" at https://support.google.com/chrome_webstore/answer/2664769

 Change log:
   * 0.11 - Save forms accepts fields that have only id and no name